 “Alright, let’s cut the crap, shall we.
 Do you think we can win him over and train him to attack or defend the American interest in the world?”
 A sharp looking senator broke the conversation with his raspy voice and the room fell silent.

-“If we give him weapon, then everyone is a target sir.
+“If we give him a weapon, then everyone is a target, sir.
 He would wheel a might big mallet then, and there is nothing we can do to stop him.
 No Chimera virus, nor Trojan virus could slow him down.
 The only way to get rid of him is to make all countries shut down their internet and servers for a day and swap the old tech with a brand new.
 Even then he could be out there in the signal.
-We better make him a friend than weaponize it and see the whole world burn.”
+We better make him a friend than weaponizing it and see the whole world burn.”
 The agent was close to rage, but he got to his senses and sat down in the chair where he poured himself a bit more water and with a shaking hand brought it to his mouth.

 The floor was dead silent.
-The conversation and hearing was brief, yet everything was said and became clear that Alf is here to stay.
+The conversation and hearing were brief, yet everything was said and became clear that Alf is here to stay.
 They better not piss him off, because he heard every spoken word.

 Someone forgot to remove their watch before entering the room.

 Anywhere he went, he could see Late Night Hosts doing interviews with Alf, he heard Alf on the radio when he took a ride to work, he saw the news in papers.
-Even Alf was on Earth for a short time, he already had a fan club, fan-girls that rubbed themselves thinking about Alf, songs and movies made in his honor.
+Even Alf was on Earth for a short time, he already had a fan club, fan-girls that rubbed themselves thinking about Alf, songs, and movies made in his honor.
 It was clear that Alf became a part of everyone’s life and life was much easier with him around.

 To some accounts, he was the one who paved the way in building interstellar voyage program and resolved numerous violent conflicts.
 He socialized with humans that called him their best childhood friend.

-Suicides dropped by fifty percents and wars were easy avoidable if he was around.
+Suicides dropped by fifty percents and wars were easily avoidable if he was around.
 A lot of good happened and humanity gained a new name and a symbol that was called ALF.
 Sommerland never got the reputation he deserved, but he died of old age, leaving better Earth to the new generations to come.